German outcry over tanks used by Turkey

 Turkey's president has vowed to "crush" the People's Protection Units (YPG) militia, which controls Afrin and more than 400km (250 miles) of Syria's northern border.

-On Tuesday the United Nations said that an estimated 5,000 people have been displaced so far of in the clashes in the Afrin region.
+On Tuesday the United Nations said an estimated 5,000 people have been displaced so far in the clashes in the Afrin region.